jeffpar/pcjs.v1/_posts/2016-08-03-the-vt100-terminal.md

 Unlike other VT100 emulators, this isn't simply an emulation of VT100 protocols.
-It's a simulation of the terminal's 8080 CPU, running the original [VT100 Firmware](/devices/pc8080/rom/vt100/) inside the [PC8080](/modules/pc8080/) CPU emulator, along with other key components that the CPU interacts with to drive the display, keyboard, and serial UART.
+It's a simulation of the terminal's 8080 CPU, running the original [VT100 Firmware](/devices/pc8080/rom/vt100/) inside the [PC8080](/modules/pc8080/) CPU emulator, along with other key components that the CPU interacts with to drive the display, keyboard, and serial port.

-It's not operational yet, but as you can see below, pieces are starting to fall into place, including a test screen that displays most of the VT100 font variations, built on-the-fly from the original VT100 Character Generation ROM, and LEDs that respond to the firmware's commands.
+It's not operational yet, but as you can see below, pieces are starting to fall into place, including a test screen that displays most of the VT100 font variations, built on-the-fly from the original VT100 Character Generator ROM, and LEDs that respond to the firmware's commands.
 When you start the simulation, it briefly displays a "WAIT" message as it processes the VT100's Non-Volatile RAM (NVR), and then it spins, awaiting further stimulus.